SINGHPRANSHU/vuejstodo/README.md

 # vuextodo

-#### this is an app made with vuejs with vuer router and vuex for centralized state management
+#### this is an app made with vuejs with vue router and vuex for centralized state management

 #### install node and npm for this repo.